Who is eligible?

-As the Junior ISA becomes a standard ISA when the child reaches 18, which means your offspring can continue to earn tax-free interest, even if they have started work and are liable for income tax.
+As the Junior ISA becomes a standard ISA when the child reaches 18, your offspring can also continue to earn tax-free interest, even if they have started work and are liable for income tax.

 Find the best deal

-You can compare rates on Junior ISAs here at MoneySupermarket, to help you find the best product for your needs.
+You can compare rates on Junior ISAs here at MoneySuperMarket, to help you find the best product for your needs.